eclipxe13/cmdlnprint/README.md

 ## Help wanted

-If you have experience creating and building firefox extensions, could you please consider mentor me or help me in order to maintain this extension?
+If you have experience creating and building firefox extensions, could you please consider mentor me or help me maintaining this extension?

 ## License